Jean-Joooo/My-Creation-Unity/README.md

-# 💡 Creative Unity: My Project
+# 💡 Creative Pathway Unity: My Project

 Get ready to explore!
 I used the knowledge from the Creative Course to independently create this environment from scratch.
 Here’s a look at the key technical systems and features I implemented: